solusio/solus-cloud-images/README.md

 4. Unzip the Packer archive by running the `unzip packer_1.5.1_linux_amd64.zip` command.
 5. Run the `cp packer /usr/sbin/` command to copy the Packer binary to the `/usr/sbin/` directory.

-## 3. Downloading the repository and customizing OS images
+## 3. Downloading the repository and customizing the OS image

 1. Download the content of the repository to the management server.
 2. The repository contains directories named after OSes whose images you can build (`centos`, `debian`, `fedora`, and so on).